Tag Archives: Christianity

 For as he thinketh in his heart, so is he.
 Proverbs 23:7

-Thanks to today’s incredible technology, we have easy and efficient access to endless content, both good and bad.
-You can feed your lust with pornography or immerse yourself in all kinds of evil, debauchery, and depravity.
-You can indulge in the violence of revenge and hatred, watch terrifying, demonic images, and participate in the normalization of perversion.
+Thanks to today’s incredible technology, we have efficient access to endless content, both good and bad.
+You can feed your lust for pornography or immerse yourself in every kind of evil, debauchery, and depravity.
+You can indulge in the violence of revenge and hatred, watch terrifying, demonic images, or acquiesce to the normalization of perversion.
 You might spend hours on the vanity and arrogant nothingness of celebrity elites or waste days on mindless crap in an entertainment wasteland.
-Alternatively, you could pursue wholesomeness, aiming for holy, righteous, virtuous, and valuable things.
+Or, instead of poisoning your mind, you could pursue wholesome, godly things, pursuing the holy, righteous, and virtuous.

 Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.
 Philippians 4:8